erifejams/Visualization-Report-on-African-Wars/README.md

 - I dropped columns that were not needed.
 - I removed duplicate rows.

-By the **bold end of the data exploaration** there were 200 observations and 15 columns left in the new dataset.
+By the **end of the data exploaration** there were 200 observations and 15 columns left in the new dataset.

 # Discovery from explored data